Sedum: 7 groundcover species and varieties

 Sedum sieboldii

-Sedum sieboldii is a creeping stonecrop with attractive deciduous foliage, rounded, bluish in colour, its edge often accented by a pink rim.
-This colour can sometimes also spread over the entire lamina, even turning distinctly red.
-The stems, long and supple, are also purplish, and spread to form a dense, low mound (15 cm x 30 cm), which bears dark pink, globular inflorescences from September to October.
+Sedum sieboldii is a creeping stonecrop with attractive deciduous foliage, rounded, bluish in colour, often edged with a pink margin.
+This colour can sometimes also spread across the entire lamina, even becoming distinctly red.
+The stems, long and flexible, are also tinged purple and spread to form a dense, low mound (15 cm x 30 cm), which bears dark-pink globular inflorescences from September to October.

 Sedum sieboldii (photo: C. Sanvito)